CrowdStrike/cs-bro/bro-scripts/tor/README.md

 Feature list
 ---
-* Identifies Tor servers in network traffic based on IP addresses
+* Identifies Tor servers in network traffic based on publicly declared IP addresses
 * Logs Tor server metadata to tor.log
 * Logs Tor connections to tor.log and conn.log
 * Adds Tor as a service to conn.log